 Spain subsidises Stellantis and PowerCo battery plants

 The Spanish Ministry of Industry has promised Stellantis subsidies totalling 133 million euros for a potential battery cell factory at the Figueruelas plant near Zaragoza.
-In addition, the ministry is increasing the funding for the PowerCo battery factory in Sagunt from 98 to 152 million euros.
+The ministry has also agreed to increase the funding for the PowerCo battery factory in Sagunt from 98 to 152 million euros.

 Image: PowerCo